Industry Insight · For Engineering Teams

 Review the PR at #142 using the pr-review skill

-The result?
-Every PR review follows the same structure, hits the same checkpoints, and produces the same output format.
-No more inconsistent reviews depending on who (or what) is reviewing.
+The result: every PR review follows the same structure, hits the same checkpoints, produces the same output format.
+No more inconsistent reviews depending on who, or what, is doing the review.

 auto-migration-format/SKILL.md